giacfalk/hydropower_remotesensing/README.md

 # hydropower_remotesensing
 Monitoring climate impact on power reliability in Malawi using satellite data

-- Retrieve spei nc files (too large to be hosted on GitHub) and insert them in Other Data cloned folder.
+- Retrieve spei nc files from xxx (too large to be hosted on GitHub) and insert them in Other Data cloned folder.